Muirfield/pocketmine-plugins/GrabBag/README.md

 * 2.2.3:
   * Chat manager (Requested by @CaptainKenji17)
+  * Added Query functionality
+   * Query remote hosts for number of servers on-line, number of players
+   * List players in remote hosts, etc...
 * 2.2.2
   * Default permission for /spawn changed from op to everyone.
   * Whois shows clientId